 Organisations can also seek to ‘intervene’ in the judicial review proceedings.
 This is usually only permitted if the organisation has special knowledge of the matter in question, or particular expertise.

 Most judicial review cases must be brought before the court ‘promptly’, and in any event within three months of the decision being challenged.
 The emphasis is on the word ‘promptly’, therefore sometimes, even if an application has been made within three months, this will not be considered to have been sufficiently ‘prompt’.

 There are some situations whereby the time limit for making an application for judicial review has been shortened, for example, by the Inquiries Act 2005.
-It is therefore important that anyone who seeks to make an judicial review application acts expeditiously.
+It is therefore important that anyone who seeks to make a judicial review application acts expeditiously.

 The courts have a wide range of potential remedies available to them if an application for judicial review is granted:

-Hickman & Rose is highly experienced in judicial review matters.
+Hickman & Rose are highly experienced in judicial review matters.
 Our lawyers provide expert advice to those considering challenging a public law decision, and those who are either an Interested Party or who are considering applying to intervene in judicial review proceedings.
 The firm’s work in this area includes:

-In addition to the above, Hickman & Rose is experienced in assisting individuals and organisations in making complaints, particularly those relating to the criminal justice system, which may result in the issue of concern being resolved.
+In addition to the above, Hickman & Rose are experienced in assisting individuals and organisations in making complaints, particularly those relating to the criminal justice system, which may result in the issue of concern being resolved.
 However, if this is not the case, we can advise in relation to the prospects of a successful claim for judicial review.

 18 Mar 2021